Best Prime Day TV deals still available: Save on Toshiba, Vizio and more

 Samsung's QLED isn't nearly as good as OLED, but this TV is a lot bigger and cheaper than the Sony above.
 The Q60T is Samsung's least-expensive QLED series and lacks image quality perks like full-array local dimming.
 We haven't reviewed the Q60T but based on its specifications we doubt it will perform as well as TVs like the 75-inch TCL 6-Series.
 On the other hand this price puts it at $200 less than that TCL, so if you care more about size than peak image quality, it's worth considering.

-Discuss: Best Prime Day TV deals still available: Save on Toshiba, Vizio, Sony and more
+Discuss: Best Prime Day TV deals remaining on Sony, Vizio, JVC, Toshiba and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.